2008 Poland tornado outbreak: Jaryszów tornado

-The tornado start at 15:00 UTC (17:00 local time) just north-east of Dolnica, cutting down trees and power poles.
+This violent tornado started at 15:00 UTC (17:00 local time) just north-east of Dolnica, cutting down trees and power poles.
 The multiple-vortex tornado continued its path and struck the village of Kopanina with a width of about 600–700 m causing serious damage to homes.
 The wedge tornado changed direction pointing to the south side of the city of Zimna Wódka, where 15–20 buildings were damaged or destroyed.
 The tornado changed direction again and struck Kolonia Jaryszów.
 There the tornado reached a maximum width of 1000 m and many buildings were damaged or destroyed.
 On the A4 highway, some cars and trucks were thrown tens of meters away and the trees were debarked.
-Crossing the highway, the tornado struck Sieroniowice and Balcarzowice where many buildings were almost razed to the ground (F4–T8 damage) and some people were injured.
+Crossing the highway, the tornado struck Sieroniowice and Balcarzowice where many buildings were almost razed to the ground (F4-T8 damage) and some people were injured.
 After Balcarzowice the tornado struck Błotnica Strzelecka with a width of about 400–500 m causing severe damage, classifiable as a strong F2 (T5), and finally the tornado struck the forest between Błotnica and Dąbrówka causing F2 sporadic damage and causing damage classifiable as a low F1 (T2).
-The tornado was classified as an F3 T7, damaging about 150 buildings and injuring 15 people.
+The tornado was classified as an F4/T8damaging about 150 buildings and injuring 15 people.
 No one was killed by the storm.

+The wind speeds were much stronger than Typhoon Haiyan in 2013.